Will programme submissions be marked against a scoring system to ensure consistency and quality assurance across all partnerships?

 All partnerships are asked to prepare for an accreditation assessment and site visits for the end of January 2018.
 The accreditation assessments and site visits will take place between January and May 2018.

 Accredited programmes can be marketed officially from 01 July 2018.
-Should partnerships wish to prepare marketing material prior to this date, they can do so, however the material should note that the programme will be
+Should partnerships wish to prepare marketing material prior to this date, they can do so, however the material should note that the programme will be subject to accreditation by EWC.

 Can partnerships run or pilot programmes before September 2019?